jsmensah002/SVC-Performance-Before-And-After-Outlier-Removal-And-Hyperparameter-Tuning/README.md

 - LR emerged as the best model.
 Although RFC had a great test score, it ended up overfitting.
 Further optimization was then carried out to improve model performance.

 PHASE 2: Outlier Removal + Parameter Tunings
 - Outliers were addressed using quantile-based filtering (1st–99th percentile) and later replaced with the median.
 Removing outliers entirely was not possible because the target column and the 'HasCrCard' column are binary, containing only 1 (True) and 0 (False).
 This would have distorted the dataset.
+Outliers accounted for 6.15% of the dataset.
 - Models were retrained and tuned again.

 Results from PHASE 2: